natenho/pwdhash-poc/README.md

 You used to test out the updated version at the [PwdHash-PoC](https://www.cl.cam.ac.uk/~dl551/pwdhash) website, but the link is broken!

-You can test test out at [GitHub pages](https://natenho.github.io/pwdhash-poc/site/) of this repository.
+You can test out at [GitHub pages](https://natenho.github.io/pwdhash-poc/site/) of this repository.

 ## Deploy